deliveroo/deliveroo.engineering/sass-css.md

 In general, use semantic naming.

-You may notice a few places where varients of a class use a color-based naming.
+You may notice a few places where variants of a class use a color-based naming.
 For example `block.block_blue` in the `components/_block.sass`.
-This is because that's exactly what the varient is: "a block with a blue background".
+This is because that's exactly what the variant is: "a block with a blue background".

 If you have a choice, be semantic, but if the style is purely visual, name it that way.